Client Legal Policies

 1. Approved As-Is.
 Indicates the acceptance of the deliverable Material prior to the expiration of the deemed accepted date.
 The deliverable does not require any modifications.

-2. Refused With Problem Report.
-If a deliverable Material is rejected, a detailed description of why it was rejected must be included on the form.
-If required, a meeting can be held to discuss the deliverable Material in detail.
-Every effort will be made to detail all errors and omissions in the first rejection.
+2. Refused With Feedback or Change Request.
+If a Deliverable Material is rejected, a detailed description of why it was rejected must be included on the form.
+If required, a meeting can be held to discuss in detail.

-In this case, the deliverable is not considered accepted until the errors and omissions have been corrected.
-Upon resolution of the problem, Supplier will submit a revised deliverable Material for approval.
+In this case, the Deliverable is not considered accepted until the Client feedback has been addressed or Change Request accommodated.
+Upon resolution of the problem, Supplier will submit a revised Deliverable for approval.

-The review period for modified Materials will depend upon the number of changes required.
-The process for review and approval of revised Materials will be the same as that for the original deliverable Material.
+The review period for modified Deliverables will depend upon the number of changes required.
+The process for review and approval of revised Deliverables will be the same as that for the original Deliverables.

 Last updated October 1, 2021.